Spread festive joy with these Christmas eve box ideas for adults!

 12. Cute mug

 Whether it's a cinnamon tea, creamy hot chocolate or even cheeky baileys, pouring your beverage into a cute Christmas mug makes the whole experience 10x better.
 Fact.
-There's some really lovely festive mugs out there like this personalised bear mug by TeHe Gifts and this classy glass tree mug by Binoster.
+There's some really lovely festive mugs out there like this personalised bear mug by TeHe Gifts.
 Pop chocolates, cosy socks, or candy canes inside for some extra Christmas magic.

 13. Hot water bottle cover